OmniEgoCap: Camera-Agnostic Sequence-Level Egocentric Motion Reconstruction: Discussion

 \section{Discussion}

-We have presented a transformer-based diffusion framework for reconstructing full-body motion from head trajectories and sparse wrist observations at the sequence level.
-By predicting sequence-level context ($\bm{\mathcal{G}}$), which captures FoV, and a single, consistent body shape ($\beta$), the model learns an egocentric-aware prior that reduces motion ambiguity and improves stability.
-Flexible camera augmentation enables generalization across diverse FoV configurations, and an optional lightweight optimization refines hand trajectories while preserving the plausibility of the learned motion prior.
+We have presented \textbf{\modelname}, a unified sequence-level diffusion framework for robust 3D full-body motion reconstruction across diverse egocentric setups.
+By leveraging long-range temporal reasoning and geometry-aware visibility augmentation, our model treats intermittent hand observations as geometric constraints, enabling device-agnostic reconstruction that generalizes to unseen optics and mounting configurations without hardware-specific retraining.
+Finally, predicting a consistent body shape ($\beta$) and sequence-level context ($\bm{\mathcal{G}}$) provides physical anchors that resolve head-trajectory ambiguity and capture visibility boundaries beyond local windows, yielding stable and kinematically plausible motion.

-While our framework is robust in practice, it depends on SLAM and hand-tracking modules, and rare catastrophic failures in these components can still degrade reconstruction.
-Our experiments also assume a flat ground plane and do not model detailed finger articulation.
-Improving robustness to such failures and relaxing these assumptions, for example by incorporating richer hand models and non-planar scene geometry, are promising directions for future work.
+While our framework is robust in practice, it depends on the reliability of upstream SLAM and hand-tracking modules.
+Moreover, our sequence-level architecture emphasizes global context for stable motion reconstruction, but it is currently optimized for offline processing rather than low-latency, real-time inference.
+Our experiments also assume a flat ground plane and do not explicitly model detailed finger articulation or hand-object interactions.
+Improving robustness to tracking failures and relaxing these environmental assumptions, such as by incorporating non-planar scene geometry and richer models for hand-object interaction, are promising directions for future research.